RustMan88/rust-btg/README.md

 # License

-rust-sv is licensed under the MIT license.
+rust-btg is licensed under the MIT license.